 - Easily Forgiven: Martian Manhunter, The Flash and Kyle Rayner are willing to forgive Batman for his actions but the other members of the League are not.
 Downplayed as they are still mad at him, they're just able to see where he was coming from.

-- Karma Houdini: Despite plunging the world into chaos, and turning the League against each other, Ra's Al Ghul escapes for another day, though the League note that his plan failed and his organization faced a major setback.
+- Karma Houdini: Despite plunging the world into chaos, and turning the League against each other, Ra's Al Ghul escapes, though the League note that his plan failed and his organization faced a major setback.

 - Manipulative Bastard: The Secret Origins prequel issue shows how Batman managed to create weaknesses to take out his team-mates.
 He mostly partnered and buddied with them (by his standards) to get them to let their guard down.
 Mostly learning from Kyle Rayner how important his sense of being an artist was, and how much he would be handicapped by going blind.